starfleet1702/Path-Planning-SDC/README.md

 			}

-To also make the trajectory continous and consistent with the previous path , I am utilizing remaining waypoints yet to be covered from the previous path and generating only remaining new waypoints. total number of waypoints sent is 50. which is enough to have smooth trajectory and to cop up with changing  postion of surrounding vehicles.
+To also make the trajectory continous and consistent with the previous path , I am utilizing remaining waypoints yet to be covered from the previous path and generating only remaining new waypoints.
+Total number of waypoints sent to simulator is 50. which is enough to have smooth trajectory and to cop up with changing  postion of surrounding vehicles.

 ##### Achieving constant Speed